mvolkmann/blog/src/meteor.md

 Later, when the data changes, the function can "invalidate" the Computation, causing it to rerun (re-rendering the template)."

+There is a low-level API for using Tracker, but there are easier ways to use it in React and Svelte.

-There is a React hook called `useTracker` for responding to tracker changes.
+For React there is hook called `useTracker` for responding to tracker changes.

-There is a corresponding `useTracker` function for Svelte at <https://atmospherejs.com/rdb/svelte-meteor-data>.
+For Svelte there is a corresponding `useTracker` function at <https://atmospherejs.com/rdb/svelte-meteor-data>.
 This takes a function that returns the result of a MongoDB query.
 It returns a Svelte store that is updated whenever